jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

 Teachers tend to present material from a single theoretical perspective, a "euroclassical" framework that was popular among affluent Europeans in the 18th and 19th centuries.

-These ideas tend to be presented as facts, like "the V chord wants to resolve to the I chord", even though they are really just elegant descriptions of one particular way of doing things that, in some cases,
+These ideas are often presented as facts, like "the V chord wants to resolve to the I chord", even though they are really just elegant descriptions of one particular way of doing things that, in some cases,